Modenese

 Rearing traits

-The presented data were registered in the nucleus population conserved at the University of Parma, Department of Medical-Veterinarian Sciences.
+The presented data were registered in the nucleus populations conserved at the University of Parma, Department of Medical-Veterinarian Sciences, and at the University of Milan (UniMI).

 Germplasm collection